isomerpages/nea-cfhp/_faq/FAQ (Upcoming Phase).md

 </li>
 </ol>
 <p>You are eligible for the Climate Vouchers if you are a Singaporean Citizen
 or Permanent Resident residing at a HDB flat.
-In other words, the address on the back of your National Registration Identify Card (NRIC) should belong to a HDB flat. </p>
+In other words, the registered address on the back of your National Registration Identify Card (NRIC) should reflect a HDB flat. </p>
 <p></p>
 <ol start="3" data-tight="true" class="tight">
 <li>